 - Develop skills for effective self-presentation

 Writing a resume can be a "reality test" and can help a student identify strengths and weak areas that require improvement.
-Suggest your student get sample resumes from the Career Development Center website.
-You can even review their resume drafts for grammar, spelling, and content, but recommend that the final product be critiqued by our trained staff of Peer Advisors.
+Suggest your student get sample resumes from Handshake.
+You can even review their resume drafts for grammar, spelling, and content, but recommend that the final product be critiqued by our trained staff of Peer Career Advisors.

 Ask: "Do you have any ideas about what you might want to do when you graduate?"
 If your student seems unsure, you can talk about personal qualities you see as talents and strengths.
 A career decision should be a process and not a one-time, last-minute event: Discourage putting this decision off until the senior year.